tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

 ### Time to refactor!

-I’m going to make the main loop look a little more functional (inside the loop).
+I'm going to make the main loop look a little more functional (inside the loop).

 Printing the prompt?
 Easy.
 Function call.